What is the Test to Treat Initiative?

 In addition, the Disability Information and Access Line (DIAL) is also available to specifically help people with disabilities access services.
 For this type of assistance, patients can get help by calling 1-888-677-1199, Monday-Friday from 9am to 8pm ET or email via DIAL@usaginganddisability.org.

-Scripted pharmacies make thousands in additional revenue from clinical services.
+Pharmacies with Scripted make thousands in additional revenue from clinical services.

 Start writing scripts from COVID to cold sores in as little as 2 weeks.